dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

 Options
 =======

-Stretch to Input Strip Length
+Stretch
    Automatically calculates the *Speed Factor* based on the length of the input strip.
    So if you make a strip 1/2 the original size the sequence will play back at 2 times the speed.

-Use as Speed
-   Calculates the scale value based on a *Speed Factor*.
+Multiply
+   Multiplies the current speed of the sequence by a *Factor*.
+   So, a value of 0.5 will make the sequence half as fast while 2 would make the sequence twice as fast.

    .. note::

       You will have to manually re-adjust the length of the strip accordingly.

-   Speed Factor
-      Multiplies the current speed of the sequence by this value.
-      So, a value of 0.5 will make the sequence half as fast while 2 would make the sequence twice as fast.

 Frame Number
    Specifies a frame to remap the current frame to, for example, setting this value to 50 displays the 50th frame.
    This can then be manually :doc:`keyframed </animation/keyframes/index>` to recreate the animation.

-   Scale to Length
+Length
-      Maps the frame range on a 0-1 scale.
-For example, using this and a *Frame Number* of 0.5 will select the frame halfway through the sequence.
+   Maps the frame range on a 0%-100% scale.
+For example, using this and a value of 50% will select the frame halfway through the sequence.

-Multiply Speed
-   A multiplier applied after all other calculations.

-Frame Interpolation
+Interpolation
    Crossfades between frames to reduce screen tearing when the speed is slower than the original frame rate.